 I’ve made trailers for several video games, but Cosmic Trip by Funktronic Labs is the first VR game I’ve worked on.
-Since VR games are still new, people are experimenting with how best to present them in trailers.
+Since at the time of the writing of this post VR games are still new, people are experimenting with how best to present them in trailers.

 The mixed reality trailers for Fantastic Contraption and Google’s Tilt Brush do a fantastic job of showing a person inside the experience.
 Other trailers I’ve seen either intercut live action footage of the player with gameplay, use picture-in-picture windows, or just focus on gameplay.

 For non-narrative trailers I typically use title cards to present the game features, but for Cosmic Trip I decided to simply show the game in tightly choreographed gameplay.
 My thinking was that the Vive audience is eager to see new VR mechanics, so I didn’t have to make a hard sell.
 Cosmic Trip is also one of the first real-time strategy VR games, which makes it an extra novel thing to see.

 Funktronic sent me a build of the game so I could brainstorm ideas for the trailer.
 It was still early in development, so there were only a handful of features.
 But just like game tutorials, it’s important for trailers to show features to the audience without overwhelming them.
 Starting the trailer with game capture of an expert player, would risk confusing the audience.
 If the audience doesn’t understand what they’re watching or where to look, they’re likely to zone out or just stop watching.

 After playing the game I honed in on the basic things I should highlight and the order.
 I'd start simple with basics of the controllers, then show some of the base building mechanics, then finish off with combat with multiple enemies to show just a taste of what is in store for the game.
 This would let me nicely build upon each idea of the game, and hopefully not confuse the audience.